 - Limiting the number of tobacco retailers within a certain proximity to schools.

 Minimum Legal Sales Age

-In December 2019, Congress passed legislation to raise the minimum legal sales age for all tobacco products from 18 to 21, nationwide.
+As of August 2021, the Louisiana ACT No. 403 changed the state minimum age of sale of tobacco products from 18 to 21 years.
+This aligns with the legislation Congress passed in December 2019, raising the minimum legal sales age nationwide.
 Increasing the sales age for tobacco products to 21 helps counter the tobacco industry’s efforts to target youth at a critical time when many may transition from experimenting with tobacco to regular smoking.5

 Local Policies to Reduce Youth Initiation

 Louisiana is one of 24 states that preempts local governments from enacting stricter youth access regulations than that of the state government.
 By removing preemptive language from Louisiana’s youth access law, communities will be able to enact additional measures to meet the needs of those living in their communities.
 This allows for potentially stronger policies to emerge at the local level that deter young people from initiating tobacco use.6

 Increasing smoke-free places and combatting the targeted marketing in high-minority low-income neighborhoods by equitably increasing tobacco control measures can help to reduce youth initiation of tobacco products in these communities.

 Penalties for Youth Tobacco Sales